woheller69/browser/README.md

 - Allow location access
 - Allow camera access
 - Allow microphone access
 - Download images.
-This allows to save data, **when not connected to WIFI**.
+This allows saving data, **when not connected to WIFI**.
 If WIFI is available images will always be loaded.
+- Night mode: allow algorithmic darkening of web sites.
+This darkening is only applied when the app is in dark mode and the web site does not provide a dark version.

 ### Greasemonkey style scripts